donia-lab/MetaBGC/MetaBGC-Development/README.md

 ```
 metabgc --help
 ```
-The latest development build build is available for other developers and may often contain bugs and is not stable.
+The latest development build is available for other developers and may often contain bugs and is not stable.
 To install the latest development build from GitHub:
 ```
 git clone https://github.com/donia-lab/MetaBGC.git
 cd MetaBGC/MetaBGC-Development